 Residential/Landlord Tenant Act

-Arizona landlords must, at or before move-in, inform the tenant (in the lease or separately) that the Arizona Residential Landlord and Tenant Act may be reviewed on the Arizona Department of Health website.
+Arizona landlords must, at or before move-in, inform the tenant that the Arizona Residential Landlord and Tenant Act is available to review on the Department of Health website.

 Shared Utilities Arrangements

-In Arizona, when multiple rental units share a utility meter for the whole building or property, the landlord may charge separately for utilities through the installation of a submetering system or ratio billing system.
+Arizona leases must provide a special disclosure where multiple rental units share a utility meter for the whole building or property.
+In these cases, the landlord may charge separately for utilities through a submetering system or ratio billing system.
 The landlord must disclose how the charges are billed to individual tenants.

 For ratio billing, the cost breakdown should include the specific method used to allocate and calculate costs to the tenant.